akulmotageri-coder/TheVG/Readme.md

 > What can I do next?

-The AI explains the existing measurements instead of creating new measurements.
+The local AI assistant explains the existing measurements instead of creating new measurements.

 ---